Cameras as Relative Positional Encoding: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we presented a study on camera conditioning for multiview transformers, with a focus on relative encodings that model relationships between viewpoints.
-Our experiments highlight how representing cameras as relative positional encodings---particularly relative encodings that capture both camera intrinsics and extrinsics---improves multiview transformer performance and generalization characteristics across settings and tasks.
-We hope that these results can help guide the design of future multiview computer vision models.

-Possibilities for future work include both applications of relative camera conditioning and investigation of conditioning methods like \algname{}.
-Possible questions include numerical stability when directly multiplying projective matrices with Q/K/V vectors; it may be possible, for example, for ill-conditioned matrices to emerge from telephoto focal lengths.
-Furthermore, incorporating ``multi-frequency''~\cite{schenck2025learning} encoding for camera parameters remains nontrivial due to the non-commutativity of projective transforms, a challenge shared by relative SE(3) attention methods~\cite{miyato2023gta,kong2024eschernet}.
+In this work, we highlight how representing cameras as relative positional encodings---particularly in a way that captures both camera intrinsics and extrinsics---improves multiview transformers across settings and tasks.
+Possibilities for future work include improving numerical stability when directly multiplying projective matrices with Q/K/V vectors; it may be possible, for example, for ill-conditioned matrices to emerge from telephoto focal lengths.
+It would also be interesting to extend PRoPE to distorted camera models, for example by applying PRoPE to per-patch projective approximations.
+Furthermore, incorporating ``multi-frequency''~\cite{schenck2025learning,su2024roformer} encoding for camera parameters remains nontrivial due to the non-commutativity of projective transforms, a challenge shared by relative SE(3) attention methods~\cite{miyato2023gta,kong2024eschernet}.